 The Desert Cave Hotel and Casino in Coober Pedy, South Australia, is not only a gaming venue in a strange location.
 It also is an example of putting a disused mine to good use.

-The town is one of the centres of opal mining in Australia.
+The town is one of the centres of opal mining in Australian sports betting.
 In fact, it has the distinction of being the location in which the world’s largest opal, a whopping 17,000 karats, was found in 1956.
 While some abandoned mines had been used for residential purposes, 1980 saw the start of a project to put one such mine to an entirely new use.
 The Desert Cave Hotel and Casino opened in 1988.
 It offers the Underground Gaming Room, the Crystal Café, bars and restaurants, shops, and more.
 Guests have a choice of hotel rooms that are either above or below ground.
 Presumably players who could not be bothered to trek out to the middle of nowhere, even if the casino does offer the novelty of being underground, prefer playing online slots Australia.

 3. North Cadbury Court, UK